Print Friendly

 Sib’alaj aninaq kach’aw le are’ chinuwach in

-He speaks very fast in comparision withme
+He speaks very fast in comparision with me

 He speaks a lot faster than I.

-For negation: “he is not Xer than….” the adjective or verb is negated with the usual na-…ta(j)” negation frame.
+For negation: “he is not Xer than….” the adjective or verb is negated with the usual na…ta(j) negation frame.

 Are na nim ta le atz’i’ chuwach le nutz’i’.
-Your dog is not bigger than mine.

 Are na aninaq ta kach’aw chinuwach in.
-He doesn’t talk faster than me.

 Superlatives